 Navigation Antenna, I

-An aircraft uses a range of radio frequencies to navigate to its destination and communicate with air traffic control.
-To do this successfully, the onboard radio equipment uses different types and sizes of antenna's, each for their own frequency band.
+An aircraft uses a range of radio frequencies to navigate to its destination and communicate with air traffic control and or other aircraft.
+To do this successfully, the onboard radio equipment uses different types and sizes of antenna's, each designed for their own frequency band.

 Each of these antenna's have their own characteristics regarding frequency and application and thus location on the aircraft.
 Even the connection between the antenna and avionics has its own set of specifications.

 Some probably wonder if you can paint the aircraft antenna's.
 That depends on the type of paint, frequency and bandwidth of the antenna, check with the manufacturer of the antenna or just don't paint them.
 Even simpler!

 On this page (and others) we will continue our discussion with VHF navigation, GPS, transponders / DME and ELT and the antenna's used for these devices.

 Aircraft navigation uses more frequency ranges than voice communications does.
 LORAN-C in the LF range and LORAN-A in the MF band, VOR ILS and marker beacons in VHF and Transponders/DME, ILS Glide path and GPS in the UHF frequency bands.
 They can all be used at the same time.
 The reason for using all these frequency bands grew somewhat historically.

 LORAN-C in the LF band isn't that common anymore in aviation, although it can be more reliable as the transmitters have much more power than spaced based GPS.
 The frequency band used is 90 - 110 kHz.
 The application is mainly maritime nowadays as it is being slowly phased out.